QGdev/OpenWeather/README.md

 OpenWeatherMaps privacy policy: [openweather.co.uk/privacy-policy](https://openweather.co.uk/privacy-policy)

-## 📲 Disponibility on apps markets
+## 📲 Availability on apps markets
 #### Google Play Store
 For now it is only available on the PlayStore as a closed alpha, there is the possibility to add people on request.
-But I will release it on pulic soon on the PlayStore.
+But I will release it on public soon on the PlayStore.

 #### F-Droid
 For now it is not available on F-Droid but I am thinking to put my app on it.

-## ⚠️ Disclamer
+## ⚠️ Disclaimer
 This application is powered by the OpenWeatherMaps APIs but has no connection or affiliation with this company.

 ## ⚖️ Credits